-2.04 NTRP DYNAMIC DISQUALIFICATION AND REVIEW PROCEDURES.
+2.04 NTRP DYNAMIC DISQUALIFICATION AND REVIEW PROCEDURES / Q&A INTERPRETATIONS.

 2.04A Applicability.
-The Regulations in this section are applicable only to the USTA League Adult Division.
+The Regulations in this section are applicable only to the USTA League Adult and Mixed National Championship Advancing League Divisions.

 2.04B NTRP Dynamic Disqualification Procedures.
-Dynamic ratings will be calculated for all Adult Division players during local league competition and at every level of championship competition including National Championships to determine if any players have reached the NTRP Dynamic Disqualification criteria stated in the USTA NTRP Computer Rating System Procedures.
+Dynamic ratings will be calculated for all Adult and Mixed National Championship Advancing League Division and SoCal Doubles league players during local league competition and at every level of championship competition including National Championships - except SoCal Doubles Sectionals - to determine if any players have reached the NTRP Dynamic Disqualification criteria stated in the USTA NTRP Computer Rating System Procedures.
 Players subject to NTRP Dynamic Disqualification, as described in the NTRP Dynamic Disqualification Table will be dynamically disqualified if they reach the disqualification level three times based on all matches except retirements received.